 - Add your banking information so you can make payments

-- Get on an appropriate repayment plan, if you don’t want to be on the Standard Repayment Plan
+- Consider repayment options and choose an appropriate repayment plan with an affordable payment amount (if you don’t want to be on the Standard Repayment Plan)

 - Signing up for autopay may get you a 0.25% interest rate reduction

 - Adjust your monthly budget to prepare for making student loan payments